+The MaxBSSID Indicator subfield is set to the same value as the MaxBSSID Indicator field carried in the Multiple BSSID element (see 9.4.2.46 (Multiple BSSID element)) advertised by the transmitted BSSID.

+The Partial Transmitted BSSID subfield is set to the 12 LSB of the Transmitted BSSID.

+Figure 9-589de—Transmitted BSSID Information format

 (existing texts)

+TGax editor: Modify 11.1.3.8 Multiple BSSID procedure as the following:

 (existing texts)

-An HE AP belonging to a multiple BSSID set(#Ed) shall set the MaxBSSID Indicator field and Tx BSSID Indicator field in the HE Operation element as defined in 9.4.2.238 (HE Operation element)
+An HE AP belonging to a multiple BSSID set(#Ed) shall set the Tx BSSID Indicator field in the HE Operation element as defined in 9.4.2.238 (HE Operation element)

+An HE AP that belongs to a multiple BSSID set and has BSSID not equal to the transmitted BSSID shall include the Multiple BSSID Indication element in probe response or association response to a HE non-AP STA.

-An HE STA that supports receiving control frames directed to STAs from at least two different BSSs of a multiple BSSID set (i.e., has the Rx Control Frame To MultiBSS subfield set to 1 in the HE Capabilities element it transmits(#Ed)) and is associated with an HE AP(#6551) whose MaxBSSID Indicator field is set to n and whose Tx BSSID Indicator is set to 0 shall decode the Beacon frame with a Multiple BSSID element whose 48 n MSBs of the BSSID are same as the 48 n MSBs of BSSID of the AP with which the STA is associated in order to identify the transmitted BSSID.(#5922)(#7995)(#9757)(#4774)
+An HE STA that supports receiving control frames directed to STAs from at least two different BSSs of a multiple BSSID set (i.e., has the Rx Control Frame To MultiBSS subfield set to 1 in the HE Capabilities element it transmits(#Ed)) and is associated with an HE AP(#6551) whose MaxBSSID Indicator field in the Multiple BSSID Indication element is set to n and whose Tx BSSID Indicator in the HE Operation element is set to 0 shall decode the Beacon frame with a Multiple BSSID element whose 48 n MSBs of the BSSID are same as the 48 n MSBs of BSSID of the AP with which the STA is associated in order to identify the transmitted BSSID.(#5922)(#7995)(#9757)(#4774)

 (existing texts)